Julio Cortázar: Years in France

-Death
+Last years and death

+In August 1981, he suffered a gastric hemorrhage; his life was miraculously saved, but this did not prevent him from continuing to write.
+President François Mitterrand granted him French nationality.
+In 1983, after the restoration of democracy in Argentina, Cortázar made one last trip to his homeland,where he was welcomed by his admirers, who would stop him in the street or ask for autographs, in contrast to the indifference of the authorities—President Raúl Alfonsín refused to see him.

 Cortázar died in Paris in 1984, and is interred in the cimetière du Montparnasse.
 The cause of his death was reported to be leukemia, though some sources state that he died from AIDS as a result of receiving a blood transfusion.

 Works

+Julio Cortázar started writing in his earliest days at school.
+His first printed book was a collection of sonnets heavily influenced by Stéphane Mallarmé called Presencia ("Presence"), published under the pseudonym Julio Denis in 1938.
+He also published a few stories using the same pseudonym.
+His first major work to be published under his real name was Los Reyes (1949, "The Monarchs"), a poetic drama that passed almost unnoticed.
+In the late forties Cortázar's short stories however began to attract interest, particularly after the story Casa Tomada ("House taken over") was published in a literary magazine edited by Jorge Luis Borges.

-Cortázar wrote numerous short stories, collected in such volumes as Bestiario (1951), Final del juego (1956), and Las armas secretas (1959).
+Cortázar became notable for his numerous short stories, collected in such volumes as Bestiario (1951), Final del juego (1956), and Las armas secretas (1959) that established his reputation as a writer of short fiction.
+Cortázar's stories characteristically include fantastic and mythical elements where the protagonists in initially ordinary situations find themselves in strange or horrific situations.
 In 1967, English translations by Paul Blackburn of stories selected from these volumes were published by Pantheon Books as End of the Game and Other Stories; it was later re-titled Blow-up and Other Stories.
 Cortázar published four novels during his lifetime: Los premios (The Winners, 1960), Hopscotch (Rayuela, 1963), 62: A Model Kit (62 Modelo para Armar, 1968), and Libro de Manuel (A Manual for Manuel, 1973).
 Except for Los premios, which was translated by Elaine Kerrigan, these novels have been translated into English by Gregory Rabassa.
 Two other novels, El examen and Divertimento, though written before 1960, only appeared posthumously.